 What’s Antique and Vintage Jewelry?

 Antique jewelry is older than one century, while vintage jewelry is at least 30 years old.
 That means there are numerous types based on popular materials, manufacturing styles, jewelry stamps, and fashion trends.
+Vintage pieces have a unique history and an uncommon style which is why people choose them often as engagement rings.

 How Can You Tell if a Diamond is Antique